http4k/http4k/README.md

 The `http4k-contract` module adds the facility to declare server-side `Routes` in a completely typesafe way leveraging the lens functionality from the core module.
 These `Routes` are combined into `RouteModules`, which have the following features:
 * **Auto-validating** - the `Route`  contract is automatically validated on each call for required-fields, removing the requirement for any validation code to be written by the API user.
-Invalid calls result in a `HTTP 400 response (BAD_REQUEST)`.
+Invalid calls result in a `HTTP 400 (BAD_REQUEST)` response.
 * **Self-describing:** - a generated endpoint is provided which describes all of the `Routes`  in that module.
 Implementations include [Swagger/OpenAPI](http://swagger.io/) documentation.
 * **Security:** to secure the `Routes`  against unauthorised access.
 Current implementations include `ApiKey`.